JrSchild/rawhide/README.md

 ### Rawhide Testing Framework
+A Node.js powered database testing framework.
+It is slightly based on the YCSB benchmark and is highly extensible.

+#### Requirements
+- Node.js 4.1 or higher

 #### Classes
 Spawner: Spawns workload threads and collects metrics.
 Workload: Generates data and passes it to the model/adapter.
-Model: Optionally transforms incoming data from the workload.
+Model: Optionally transforms incoming data from the workload or database.
 Adapter: Defines model-specific transactions to the database.
 Each model has an adapter for every kind of database.
 Database: Database specific methods.
 These are automatically copied to the adapter.